IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - I used SNOMED codes... are these freely available? are there alternatives?
 Should this IG just define codes rather than use SNOMED codes?
 Should IHE ask for these codes?
 - could create profiles here, that depend on MHD, PDQm, PIXm defined AuditEvent profiles and adds to them the IUA further refinement.
 Could have examples that declare conformance to original (MHD/PDQm/PIXm), and also the RESTful equivilant, and also the IUA refinement.
 These examples will show where deviations are, and then we can determine if those deviations are okay or should be fixed.
 - OAuth profiling

+# Open Issues

+- The R4 version of AuditEvent uses extensible binding often, this has limited the ways that the AuditEvent can be constrained.
+R5 has relaxed these to either example or preferred binding, so some further can be done in this IG once R5 is released.
+- The audit examples are brought in from MHD, PIXm, and PDQm; and "adjusted" to fit the RESTful pattern.
+This adjustment is not necessary, but follows with the proposal that these RESTful patterns are used as patterns in other Implementation Guides.
+Thus, these need to be evaluated as to if the adjustment is useful, or not.
+There should be no reason to update MHD, PIXm, or PDQm if there is not benefit, but there should also be no problem updating them.
+The adjustment here was more as an exercise in determining if the pattern concept could work, and not an excercise in forcing a change.
+  - The adjustment was to the .type and .subtype, and one profile was changed from import/create to read.
+- RESTful profiles start with a non-patient specific one, then a derived one with the patient slice.
+Is this the cleanest?